Here’s a look at the life of former Indianapolis Colts and Denver Broncos quarterback Peyton Manning.

 March 24, 2007 - Manning hosts “Saturday Night Live.”

-2009 - Co-authors a juvenile fiction book with his brother and father, Eli, "Family Huddle."
+2009 - Co-authors a juvenile fiction book with his father and brother Eli, “Family Huddle.”

 February 7, 2010 - Manning and the Colts lose in Super Bowl XLIV to the New Orleans Saints 31-17.

-Undergoes the first of several surgeries for a herniated disc in his neck, causing him to miss the entire 2011-2012 season.
+May 2011 - Undergoes his first of several surgeries for a herniated disc in his neck, causing him to miss the entire 2011-2012 season.